ShengjieLuo/DBNS/report/sample.md

 ## Monitor Report

 Monitor Function is used to monitor the network flow from the backbone router.
 In this report, we would include four message resources,

 - **DRQ**: DNS request package

 - **DRS**: DNS response package

 - **HRQ**: HTTP request package

 - **HRS**: HTTP response package

 ### DRQ report
 #### Overall situation:
 DNS request report is the package sent to the DNS server to query the IP address of the URL.

-Total Number of the DRQ package:{Monitor::all:number}
+Total Number of the DRQ package:{Monitor::DRQ::number}

 #### Who send the DRQ package?
 {Monitor::DRQ::table1}